-The City of Minneapolis is seeking public input now on its proposed Comprehensive Plan, called “Minneapolis 2040.”
-The plan is required by the Metropolitan Council and provides a roadmap for where the city sees itself in the coming years.
+The Minneapolis City Council on Dec.
+7, 2018, approved the “Minneapolis 2040” Comprehensive Plan and forwarded it, as required by state law, to the Metropolitan Council for final approval during 2019.
+The plan provides a roadmap for where the city sees itself in the coming years.
 Urban design, density, zoning, housing, transportation, heritage preservation, equity, community engagement and more are detailed for each area of the city.
-Check this link for details and instructions on how to comment to the city.
-Comment period ends July 22, 2018.
+Check this link for details from the city.